farishasim/jurnalib/README.md

 ```
 GOOGLE_FOLDER_ID=
 ```
-- Setup cron for periodic tasks:
+- Setup cron for periodic tasks with this script:
 ```
 ./script/setup_cron.sh
 ```